GKnirps/ukidek/year-04.md

 ### 25 Felsite, 253

-I was just writing some work orders to get some magma safe flood gates, mechanisms and stone blocks made, when Chance, the previous Overseer.
+I was just writing some work orders to get some magma safe flood gates, mechanisms and stone blocks made, when Chance, the previous Overseer, dropped in.
 By Lêgan, he looked horrible.
 Since we are lacking a hospital, his right hand has not healed correct.
 The nose is a lost case anyways.
 I assumed he wanted to talk to me about opening a hospital, but instead he told me about his idea for a pump stack to pump magma to one of the upper layers, so we don't have to walk deep down for our forges and smelters.

 ![His right hand is mangled beyond recognition.
 His nose is gone.](img/year-04/22-chance-wounds.png "We can rebuild him.")